-Everyone has a responsibility to be informed about sexual, domestic and family violence.
+Everyone has a responsibility to be informed about domestic, family and sexual violence.

 What are my responsibilities?

-It’s important to know how to respond to sexual, domestic and family violence in a helpful way.
+It’s important to know how to respond to domestic, family and sexual violence in a helpful way.
 Frontline workers and professionals within the health, community and human services sectors have extra responsibilities.
 These responsibilities will depend on their qualifications, training and experience in being able to:

 - Respond to disclosure

 - Identify violence

 - Provide support and refer people experiencing violence to further specialist support

 Organisations also have a duty of care to make sure all staff are informed about domestic, family and sexual violence.
 Opportunities for training should be made available to all staff.
 Induction processes for new employees should also cover training in identifying and responding to domestic, family and sexual violence.